ZiyadAlbokhari/Project-2-Math-Quiz-Game/README.md

 # 🔢🧠 Math Quiz Game

-Welcome to the **Math Game Challenge**!
+Welcome to the **Math Quiz Game Challenge**!
 An interactive console application designed to test and improve your arithmetic skills.
 This project is built entirely in C++ to practice logical system design and data management.

 ## 🌟 Game Features
 * **Operation Types:** Choose your challenge: Addition ➕, Subtraction ➖, Multiplication ✖️, Division ➗, or a Mix 🔀.